sw-in-containers/varnish/README.md

 # Varnish

-This repository contains the source code of an Varnish image which was optimized for the use with Shopware.
+This repository contains the source code of a Varnish image which was optimized for the use with Shopware.

 ## Dependencies